-For the Company the excess of assets over liabilities is lower on a Solvency II basis than under UK GAAP.
-This difference largely reflects the fact that the benefit of the release of the reserve margin carried under UK GAAP, and the recognition of profits on unearned and bound but not incepted premiums, does not offset the adverse impact of the adjustments required to put technical provisions onto an economic basis.
+For the Company, the excess of assets over liabilities is higher on a Solvency II basis than under UK GAAP.
+This difference largely reflects the benefit of discounting of Technical Provisions under Solvency II as a result of the increase in interest rates in 2022.